seankim658/codeprompts/README.md

 ## Installation

 To download and use the code prompts command-line tool, you have two options: you can download the release binary or compile from source.
+For more detailed steps, including setting up tab completions, see the [setup](/docs/setup.md) guide.

 ### Release Binary